dhairs/College-Notes/Semesters/Spring 2026 Semester/CS 378 - Multicore Operating Systems/Minimal Acceptable System.md

 User program should itself decide to load in a library during runtime, using an API from the OS similar to UNIX's `dlopen`.

+### Hierarchical File System ❗

+Something like the `ext` filesystems are a good starting point/example.

+Need to have some mechanism for ensuring recovery in crashes. ❗
+- Minimum requirement is *no surprises*
+	- Machine should be able to do some sanity check and report whether or not the filesystem has been corrupted. **Never** give users incorrect data.
+Refuse to mount devices if the filesystem is corrupted.

+#### Recoverable File System ➕

+Something like a log filesystem that is able to ensure consistency even when recovering from a crashed state.

+#### Snapshots ➕

+Being able to take an **atomic** snapshot of the state of a filesystem. (never see things in the middle of an update, only before or after).

+You could do something like copy-on-write for this as well, so that you preserve the state of the file system when taking a snapshot.

+Examples: VideoFS, ZFS, NILFS, BTRFS

+#### Users/Groups/Access Control ❗

+Need a way of handling user IDs and group IDs like UNIX does at a minimum.
+Need to have access control bits for making sure only certain groups can access like read/write to the file system in spots.

+#### Structures

+Needs to represents files, directories, sockets, special files for devices, symbolic links.

+##### Ref Link ➕

+Copy-on-write in the file system itself.
+Allows copying large files very efficiently and cheaply.

+#### Deduplication

+Being able to deduplicate files if there are multiple copies of the same file on the filesystem.

+### Additional Requirements ❗
+- Login/Logout System ❗
+- Shells ❗
+- GUI ❗
+- Networking ❗
+- Music ❗
+- Graphics ❗